APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

         var code = Console.ReadLine();
         await _authProvider.LoginUser(code, cancellationToken);
     }
 ```

 Moostodon is a console application, and very much a demo application, so we were able to take certain liberties here.
-When logging in as a user, we will generate an AuthorizationUrl that can be used in a brower to allow login, perform consent and aquire an authentication code.
+When logging in as a user, we will generate an AuthorizationUrl that can be used in a brower to allow login, perform consent for the specified scopes and aquire an authentication code.
 That authentication code can be used to acquire a token.

-The current implementation of the OAuth2AuthProvider only holds a single token and so it is necessary to perform the appropriate kind of Login prior to making any API calls.
+The current implementation of the OAuth2AuthProvider only holds a single token and so it is necessary to perform the appropriate kind of Login prior to making any authenticated API calls.
 Building a production quality `OAuth2AuthProvider` is out of scope of this sample.

 ## Languages, Languages, everywhere